IBM/ios-tone-analyzer-app/README.md

 ### Watson Credential Management

-Once the dependencies have been built and configured for the Bluemix Mobile service SDKs as well as the Watson Developer Cloud SDK, no more configuration is needed!
+Once the dependencies have been built and configured for the IBM Cloud Mobile service SDKs as well as the Watson Developer Cloud SDK, no more configuration is needed!
 A Watson Tone Analysis service has already been provisioned for you and your unique credentials were injected into the application during generation.

 > [View configuration](#configuration)